-Fourth, because of the radiation and reflections the energy density (photon flux) in the spaces between the fins is increased.
+Fourth, because of the radiation and reflections the energy density (photon flux, in physics flux means the rate of flow of fluid, particles, or energy) in the spaces between the fins is increased.
 This means that the air flowing between the fins (and not just the air touching the fins) is heated very much more efficiently.

 The solar panel box provides three functions:

 Since we want the panel to deliver a maximum amount of heat during the winter and a minimum during the summer, we can take advantage of the fact that during winter the sun appears lower in the sky by orienting the panel vertically so that the glazing passes direct sunlight in winter and reflects it downward when the sun is higher in the sky in summer.

 In the drawings of the earth below, the top drawings are a view of the earth looking directly down perpendicular to the plane of the earth's orbit, and the bottom drawings are side views.